qodeca/Pollution-Warning-Display/README.md

 ```
 To make an app work you have to set up both of existing configuration files
 unless you want to run it with default settings. **Remember to paste a valid
-API key into the first configuration file** If you don't
+API key into the first configuration file.** If you don't
 have any airly API key you can get one [here](https://developer.airly.eu/docs).
 ##Usage
 To start application you have to run
 ```bash